TChapman500/Joystick/README.md

 This is supposed to be a cross-platform Joystick library, but for now, it's just for windows.
 Forks are pull requests to improve this library are welcome.
 I have made a simple [Joystick Viewer](https://github.com/TChapman500/WindowsJoystick) for testing this library.
 Just don't hit the refresh button.

 ## Use in Projects
-For each platform, you should only need to download the platform-specific static library, and the `InputSystem.h`, `IInputSystem.h`, `Joystick.h`, `InputButton.h`, `InputAxis.h`, and `InputHAT.h` files.
-To initialize the input system, call `TChapman500::JoystickAPI::CreateInputSystem()`, and then call `TChapman500::JoystickAPI::DestroyInputSystem()` to deallocate the memory.
+For each platform, you should only need to download the platform-specific static libraries as well as the platform-independent header files.

 ### Extending `Joystick`
-The `Joystick` class is the only class that is designed to be extended by applications.
-Because of the way the internals of the library are designed, no platform-specific code should be required in your derived class.
+The `Joystick` class may be extended to implement device-specific functions such as multiple HAT switches or custom output effects.
+No platform-specific code may be used in any class derived from `Joystick`.

 ## Extending the Library
-The `IInputSystem` is designed to be a platform-neutral class from which platform-specific interfaces can be derived.
-Do not add any platform-specific headers to `InputSystem.h`.
-Platform-specific initialization code goes into `InputSystem.cpp` inside `CreateInputSystem()` using preprocessor directives specific to your platform of choice.
+The `IInputSystem` is designed to be a platform-independent class from which platform-specific interfaces can be derived.  `IInput` and `IOutput` are platform-independent base classes for platform-specific interfaces to be derived from.  `IInput` is for getting user input from the device while `IOutput` is for force feedback effects.

-For the platform of your choice, create one `IInputDevice`-derived class per available API, based on the capabilities of the available APIs.
-These interface classes should remain fully-compatible with the base `Joystick` class.